raspberrypilearning/edit-the-web/en/step_1.md

 In this project, you will look at the code that makes up a website.
 You will be able to change the HTML in the website to make it more interesting, and change the CSS to make it more exciting!

+You'll read a short story about an influential figure from computing history and make an interesting site about them.

 ### What you will make

 --- no-print ---